USEPA/CMAQ/DOCS/Release_Notes/centralized_io.md

-**Author/P.O.C.:** [David Wong](wong.david-c@epa.gov), Computational Exposure Division, U.S. EPA
+[David Wong](wong.david-c@epa.gov), Computational Exposure Division, U.S. EPA

 ## Brief Description

 Centralized I/O (CIO) idea put all the OPEN3, DESC3, EXTRACT3, and interpolation function (INTERPX and INTERPB) into one location (module).
-This in line with object oriented programming practice to encapsulate the I/O process in the model.
+This in line with object-oriented programming practice to encapsulate the I/O process in the model.
 The highlights of this implementation includes:

 * Encapsulation is done in two new modules: CENTRALIZED_IO_MODULE and CENTRALIZED_IO_UTIL_MODULE.
 * Variables are categorized as either time-dependent or time-independent.
-Two time steps of data of a time dependent variable are stored within a circular buffer structure, and an interpolated result is stored in the extra storage space.
+Two timesteps of data of a time dependent variable are stored within a circular buffer structure, and an interpolated result is stored in the extra storage space.

 ![CIO circular buffer](cio_p1.png)

 * Three 1D arrays are used to hold gridded file, boundary file and stack group file data, respectively.
-* Each variable consists of three sections: two time steps of data and an interpolated result.
+* Each variable consists of three sections: two timesteps of data and an interpolated result.
 All variables are stored in a contiguous 1D array to promote vectorization.
 A special marker is used to distinguish various types of gridded
-files: 2 (two dimensional), 3 (three dimensional), d (dotted file), e (two-dimensional emission file), E (three-dimensional emission file), l (lightning file), wb(wind blown dust file), and bs (bio season file).
+files: 2 (two dimensional), 3 (three dimensional), d (dotted file), e (two-dimensional emission file), E (three-dimensional emission file), l (lightning file), wb (wind blown dust file), and bs (bio season file).
 Similarly, a marker is used to distinguish two types of boundary files: mb (meteorological boundary file) and b (boundary condition file).

 ![CIO data structure](cio_p2.png)